 Ros O'Sullivan – Director, Corporate Affairs and Chief Audit Executive

 In 2010, Ros O'Sullivan was seconded to the Bureau of Health Information to set up the corporate and statutory compliance functions of the new statutory authority.
 Ros brings to BHI high level skills and extensive experience over more than twenty five years in senior management and health executive roles.

 Ros was appointed Director, Corporate Affairs and Chief Audit Executive in 2012.
 The role includes corporate governance, finance, workforce, audit, risk management, project and contract management.
 Most recently her experience has included Clinical Group Manager of Medicine, Oncology and Emergency Services within a local health district, and Director of Corporate Services for numerous health services and public hospitals in NSW.
 Ros has a strong professional commitment and is focussed on promoting the improved performance, quality and safety of healthcare services.
-She is an experienced accreditation surveyor of hospitals in both the National Standards and ACHS EQUIP program for hospitals throughout Australia.
+She is an experienced Accreditation Assessor of hospitals in both the National Standards and ACHS EQUIP program for hospitals throughout Australia.

 Ros has a Bachelor of Science (Physiology and Pharmacology) from the University of Sydney, a Master of Health Administration, and a Master of Commerce from the University of NSW.
 Ros is a Graduate of the Australian Institute of Company Directors, Fellow of the Australian College of Health Service Management and a Fellow of the Australian Institute of Management.